nrwl/nx/docs/nx-cloud/reference/nx-cloud-cli.md

 ### --distribute-on

+By default, `npx nx-cloud start-ci-run` is intended for use with [Nx Agents](/ci/features/distribute-task-execution) and expects `--distribute-on` to be configured.
+It will output a warning if this flag is not set.
+If you are running a distributed execution with a legacy setup without Nx Agents, you can pass `--distribute-on=manual` to disable this warning.

-Tells Nx Cloud how many agents to use (and what launch templates to use) to distribute tasks.
+This command tells Nx Cloud how many agents to use (and what launch templates to use) to distribute tasks.
 E.g., `npx nx-cloud start-ci-run --distribute-on="8 linux-medium-js"` will distribute CI using 8 agents that are initialized using the `linux-medium-js` launch template.

-You can use different types of launch templates as follows:
-`npx nx-cloud start-ci-run --distribute-on="3 linux-medium-js, 3 linux-large-js"`.

-You can also define the configuration in a file and reference it as follows:
+You can also [define the configuration in a file](/ci/features/dynamic-agents) and reference it as follows:
 `npx nx-cloud start-ci-run --distribute-on=".nx/workflows/dynamic-changesets.yaml"`.

 ```yaml {% fileName=".nx/workflows/dynamic-changesets.yaml" %}